in-nomine

 Function NAMESPACE-BINDING-TABLE-VAR

 Returns the symbol naming the variable whose value is the binding table of the namespace, or NIL if no such variable is defined.
+Changing the value or dynamically binding this variable will affect the global environment of the namespace.

 Function NAMESPACE-DOCUMENTATION-TABLE-VAR